lincc-frameworks/midpoint-review/docs/index.rst

 If this is your first time visiting CMU, or the LINCC Frameworks offices, we have some tips in our :doc:`visitor guide <visitor_guide>`.

+For logistics information, please see the `logistics document <https://docs.google.com/document/d/1Wzq8A4PJgpE_tzb3es7EBBojYrMghovcHZXQzHal7KI>` in the shared folder (non-world readable).

 Wednesday, Feb 19
 ---------------------------------------------------------------